-This project will have temporary minor impacts such as noise created by tree removal activities, and these impacts will not disproportionately affect minority, low-income populations, or children.
+This project will have temporary minor impacts such as noise created by tree clearing activities, but these impacts will not disproportionately affect minority, low-income populations, or children.
 Best management practices such as dust management would also be employed to eliminate or keep temporary environmental nuisances to a minimum.